Overview Of Christmas Valley Sand Dunes

 - Out-of-state visitors are required to have their state off-highway vehicle sticker, or must purchase a State of Oregon sticker to ride here.

 - Operate your off-highway vehicle sober, not under the inﬂuence of drugs or alcohol.
-No open liquor containers are allowed.

 - Stay on designated travel routes between camping and day-use parking areas and the open dunes.